By using this site you agree to our use of cookies. Click for more information.

 • any damage they cause through attempting repairs

 Your landlord is usually responsible for repairing common areas, like staircases in blocks of flats.
-This information should be in your tenancy agreement.
+This information should be in your occupation contract (tenancy agreement).

-You should only carry out repairs if the tenancy agreement says you can.
+You should only carry out repairs if the occupation contract (tenancy agreement) says you can.

 You can’t be forced to do repairs that are your landlord’s responsibility.

-If you damage another tenant’s flat, eg if water leaks into another flat from an overflowing bath, you’re responsible for paying for the repairs.
+If you damage another contract holder's flat, eg if water leaks into another flat from an overflowing bath, you’re responsible for paying for the repairs.
 You’re also responsible for paying to put right any damage caused by your family and friends.

 Repairs - A Guide for Landlords and Tenants (PDF 429kb)